mulaxprime/mulaxprime/README.md

 **Amantle Mpaekae** — known as Mulax Prime.
 19 years old.
 Self-taught AI developer from Gaborone, Botswana.

 I don't learn from tutorials.
 I learn by building tools that solve real problems for real people.
-At 19, I have built and shipped two Python projects — one of which was presented to the Ministry of Education of Botswana.
+At 19, I've shipped three full versions of an AI-powered BGCSE Computer Studies tutor, tested by real students and real developers.

-- Creator of **Mothusi** — an AI voice assistant for BGCSE Computer Studies students
+- Creator of **Mothusi** — an AI tutor for BGCSE Computer Studies students, now at **V3.1**
 - Creator of **Mpho** — a Telegram bot with AI chat, TTS, and YouTube streaming
-- Currently building **Mothusi V3** with a fullscreen GUI and advanced student features
+- Currently expanding into full-stack web development — HTML, CSS (Flexbox), and JavaScript — to bring Mothusi to the browser
 - Studying algorithms and machine learning

 ---